grgsRoussel/home/_portfolio/project1.md

 ---
 Shrebrooke University -- Audace funding

-Applied research topics can be tighted together to specific domain and be challenging to extract them to another one.
-The main goal of this research project was to extract acoustic metamaterials research - man-made material with physics driven crafted characteristics - to their initial domain.
-It was proposed create acoustic metamaterials for the use in sound art installation, for it to be more accessible to people.
-Would it be possible to create both an accessible way to experience science and create laboratory outside the walls of an university?
+Applied research topics are often deeply rooted in specific domains, making it challenging to transfer them to other fields.
+This research project aimed to bridge that gap by applying acoustic metamaterials—man-made materials with physics-driven properties—beyond their original domain.
+The goal was to create acoustic metamaterials suitable for sound art installations, making this cutting-edge technology more accessible to the public.
+The project explored a way to both experience science in an engaging manner and establish laboratories outside traditional university settings.

 {:.list-inline}
 - Date: January 2017